angeletx/Evolving-Dynamic-Graph-Representation-with-Multiway-Autoregressive-Network/README.md

 MAN
 =====

-This repository contains the code for [Evolving Dynamic Graph Representations with Multiway Autoregressive Network for Temporal Link Prediction].
+This repository contains the code for [MAN: A Dynamic Graph Representation Framework for Temporal Link Prediction].

-## Data

-For the datasets to be processed, place them in the 'data' folder, e.g. 'data/body' subfolder.

 ## Requirements